Coda (2019 film): Plot

 Henry Cole is an acclaimed classical pianist at the twilight of his career.
 He returns to the stage after a long absence following the death of his wife only to discover that his performance is marred by stage fright and overall mental instability.
 He barely escapes catastrophe as he suffers an anxiety attack on stage, running outside after finishing a number and smoking a cigarette.

 At a post-recital press conference, he meets Helen Morrison, a music critic for The New Yorker.
 She wants to write a story about him and unsuccessfully asks for an interview.
 They meet again a few days later at Steinway Hall, where Henry suffers another episode while attempting to perform.
 Helen rescues him in extremis and earns his trust.
 Henry finally agrees to the interview.

 Meanwhile, despite his agent Paul’s best efforts, Henry’s mental condition declines steadily.
 His recitals become more and more perilous, thus jeopardizing his comeback tour and his much anticipated and publicized final concert in London.

-Henry is urged by Helen to travel to Sils Maria in the Swiss Alps to hear another pianist she once knew, famous for the therapeutic effect of his interpretation of Beethoven’s late piano sonatas.
+Helen urges Henry to travel to Sils Maria in the Swiss Alps to hear another pianist she once knew, famous for the therapeutic effect of his interpretation of Beethoven’s late piano sonatas.
 Once there, Henry’s symptoms at first worsen, but he gradually finds solace through walks in nature, curious but empathetic encounters with strangers, spirited chess matches with Felix, a hotel porter, and the music of Beethoven.